sanhith693/assignment2-Gouravelly/README.md

     ```This problem also has a simple matrix representation:Ax=b```<br>
     <https://cp-algorithms.com/linear_algebra/linear-system-gauss.html><br>
 # Numerical Methods
 > In numerical analysis, a numerical method is a mathematical tool designed to solve numerical problems.
-The implementation of a numerical method with an appropriate convergence check in a programming language is called a numerical algorithm.
+The implementation of a numerical method with an appropriate convergence check in a programming language is called a numerical algorithm.<br>
 <https://en.wikipedia.org/wiki/Numerical_method>
 * Search
     * Ternary Search<br>